 As a researcher, Jonathan is a contributing member of the Lab for Fair Play in Business

 .
 He also serves as a Student Representative for the Academy of Management's Research Methods Division (RMD).
 Jonathan has presented his work at the annual meetings of the Academy of Management, Society for Personality and Social Psychology, Society for Industrial and Organizational Psychology, and International Association for Conflict Management.

-Jonathan received an MBA in Sports Management from Florida Atlantic University and a bachelor's degree in Philosophy and Political Science from the University of North Carolina.
-Prior to beginning his PhD, Jonathan worked for several years in the sports marketing and event management industries.
-He is a proud father, an avid motorcyclist and a founding member of UNC's underwater hockey team.
+Jonathan graduated from Florida Atlantic University in 2011 with an MBA in Sports Management, and from the University of North Carolina in 2008 with a BA in Philosophy and Political Science.
+Prior to pursuing his Ph.D., Jonathan worked in the event management and sports marketing industries.
+Jonathan is a proud father of two, an avid motorcyclist, and a founding member of UNC's national champion underwater hockey team.

 Gray, K., & Keeney, J. E. (in press).
 Impure, or just weird?
 Scenario sampling bias raises questions about the foundation of morality.
 Social Psychology and Personality Science.

 Gray, K., & Keeney, J. E. (in press).
 Disconfirming moral foundations theory on its own terms: Reply to Graham (2015).
 Social Psychology and Personality Science.